 Hope you enjoy these memories we captured - both Bobby + Halle in front and behind the lenses.

 When I found out Zendo Edibles was a locally based all-natural, vegan, edible company...
-I was sold!
+I was sold.
 We discussed color scheme and creative direction to fit the Zendo brand and I was so excited about the variety of images we created to fit their visual marketing strategy.
-Hailey , Brandi , and I had so much fun creating content for them, and let me tell you...
-1.5 hours after snacking on some granola with Zendo peanut butter + apples, and Zendo cocoa honey almonds, we were having a GREAT old time.
-Can't wait to watch the cannabis scene continue to transition to plant based options thanks to brands like these leading the way.
+Hailey , Brandi , and I had so much fun creating content for them, and snacking on some granola with Zendo peanut butter + apples, and Zendo cocoa honey almonds.
+Can't wait to watch the cannabis scene continue to transition to more raw, plant based options thanks to brands like these leading the way.

 After incredible inspiration from Brené Brown, I set out to define the creative journey, and identify my story within the parameters of accepting creativity through not just embracing the wilderness, but BECOMING it.